-In December 2019, the FASB issued ASU No. 2019-12, "Income Taxes (Topic 740)," Simplifying the Accounting for Income Taxes ASU 2019-12 removes certain exceptions under Topic 740 and improves consistent application by clarifying and amending existing guidance.
+In December 2019, the FASB issued ASU No. 2019-12, "Income Taxes (Topic 740),"Simplifying the Accounting for Income Taxes.
+ASU 2019-12 removes certain exceptions under Topic 740 and improves consistent application by clarifying and amending existing guidance.
 This standard is effective for annual reporting periods beginning after December 15, 2020.
-The Company does not believe adoption of this standard will have a material impact on its financial statements.
+The Company adopted this standard, and the adoption did not have a material impact on its financial statements.